Skip to main content

 Recommendations

-In general, we recommend to run sensor tasks using the reschedule mode and a poke_interval of at least 60 seconds (preferably more) to maintain a resource-efficient system.
+In general, we recommend to run sensor tasks using the reschedule mode and a poke_interval of at least 60 seconds (preferably more) in order to maintain a resource-efficient system.
 If your workflow requires lower latencies than one check per 60 seconds, we recommend switching to poke mode instead, as rescheduling more often than once per minute is wasteful as well.
 In this case, users should take care to properly configure the settings described above.